JBEI/edd/README.md

                           docker exec -i --user=solr temp_solr \
                           tar xf - -C /opt/solr/server/solr/

+                * Restart the solr container to read in the just-added config:

+                      docker restart temp_solr

             * Run database migrations
                 * Build an image for the EDD codebase:  `docker build -t edddjango_edd .`
                 * Run the migrate management command using the EDD image linked to the temporary